iqbalyarkhan/old-website/content/2020-04-05--Rabin-Karp.md

 }
 ```

 The function uses a large prime, such as 997 and a value of 26 (number of possible characters) to calculate the hash value.

+This hash function as of now is inefficient.
+That is because on each iteration, it has to perform the `% 997` calculation.
+This calculation takes time.
+There's